asadprodhan/Getting-started-with-bioinformatics-coding/README.md

   >
 </p>
 <p align = "center">
 Figure.
-A simple bioinformatics script.
-It filters out the incomplete or corrupted fastq reads.
+A simple bioinformatics script written in Bash.
+It filters out the incomplete or corrupted fastq reads that give rise to errors in the downstream analyses.
 </p>

 <br />